Searching for the American Dream with 2 Elvis impersonators on Hollywood Boulevard

 The dreamscape of somewhere like Fisherman's Wharf is vaguely comparable, but the hilarious and endearing seals on the K-Dock are replaced with masked men in superhero costumes, all poses and grandeur, asking for tips after taking a photo with your Batman-obsessed toddler.

 I stumbled down the Walk of Fame as stars passed under my feet.
 Gilda Radner.
-Billy Crystal.
+Marilyn Monroe.
 RuPaul.
 They found their dreams, so why can't everyone?

 Between the iPhones flashing and children pushing through toward the theater as their parents tried to wrangle them, I couldn't see or hear what everyone was looking at.